Wrigley Field

 If you have a car and feel that driving is necessary, know that parking around Wrigley Field is very limited and the closest lots are almost exclusively reserved for season-ticket holders.
 Click here for a Wrigley Field parking map.

-However, there is a free option for Wrigley Field parking: the Cubs maintain a remote lot located at 3900 N. Rockwell Street (just south of Irving Park Road).
+However, there is a free option for Wrigley Field parking: the Cubs maintain a remote lot located at 3900 N. Rockwell Street (just south of Irving Park Road), which is available for night and weekend games.
 The parking lot is nearly three miles from Wrigley Field, but free shuttle service runs between the two points starting 2½ hours before first pitch and until one hour after the final out.

 Hotel Zachary, Chicago – 0.1 miles away